Diagnosis and Treatment of Hammer Toe in Wake County

 What is a Hammer Toe?

 A hammer toe is a deformity of the second, third, or fourth toes that causes them to bend or curl downward instead of pointing forward.
-In this condition, the toe is bent at the middle joint (proximal interphalangeal joint), so that it resembles a hammer.
+In those with this condition, the toe is bent at the middle joint (proximal interphalangeal joint), so that it resembles a hammer.
 A hammer toe may be present at birth; however, it usually develops over time due to arthritis or wearing ill-fitting shoes, such as tight, pointed heels.
-Typically hammer toes are flexible and can be corrected with simple measures.
-But, if left untreated, they can become stiff and require surgery.
+Typically, hammer toes are flexible and can be corrected with simple measures.
+However, if the affected toes are left untreated, they can become stiff and require surgery.

 Causes of Hammer Toe